harithzainudin/absolutely-developer/README.md

 ## Contribution Guidelines

 Well if you want to contribute just submit a pull request and I will review it!
 Feel free to add anything that you think is useful.
-There are no particular guidelines but at least make it easy for other people to read @@
+There are no particular guidelines.

+If you encounter any website or repo that is not active, do raise an issue and I will remove it.
+Thank you!

 ## Built with